Spin-spin entanglement in diffractive heavy quark production

 Another, related paradigm is the test of Bell's inequality \cite{Bell:1964kc}, or more specifically, the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{Clauser:1969ny}.
 Bipartite states that violate the Bell-CHSH inequality are said to exhibit `Bell nonlocality', a phenomenon that reflects more subtle and intricate quantum correlations than entanglement.
 In general, Bell nonlocality means entanglement but the reverse is not true.
 As a result, establishing Bell nonlocality usually requires much stricter experimental tests \cite{Fabbrichesi:2021npl,Severi:2021cnj}, and has not yet been achieved in the top quark sector.

 These quantum phenomena of course exist also in lighter quark systems such as bottom ($b\bar{b}$), charm ($c\bar{c}$) and strangeness ($s\bar{s}$) pairs.
 However, the corresponding measurements are more challenging because the pair first fragments hadronically.
-Fortunately, the spin state of the pair is partially retained when fragmenting into heavy baryons $q\to \Lambda_q$ and $\bar{q}\to \bar{\Lambda}_q$ \cite{Galanti:2015pqa} which then decay semi-leptonically.
-Although such processes suffer from small branching ratios, measurements may still be possible \cite{Kats:2023zxb,Afik:2025grr} given the high luminosity of the LHC (see also the recent $\Lambda\bar{\Lambda}$ measurement at RHIC \cite{STAR:2025njp}).
+Fortunately, the spin state of the pair is partially retained when fragmenting into heavy baryons $q\to \Lambda_q$ and $\bar{q}\to \bar{\Lambda}_q$ \cite{Galanti:2015pqa,Lin:2025eci} which then decay semi-leptonically.
+(See also an alternative approach \cite{Cheng:2025cuv}.)
+Although such processes suffer from small branching ratios, measurements may still be possible \cite{Kats:2023zxb,Afik:2025grr} given the high luminosity of the LHC.
+The recent $\Lambda\bar{\Lambda}$ measurement at RHIC \cite{STAR:2025njp} is also encouraging.

 It is natural to consider initiating similar experimental programs in Deep Inelastic Scattering (DIS) at the Electron-Ion Collider (EIC) \cite{AbdulKhalek:2021gbh} that offers high luminosity and a cleaner experimental environment due to lepton scattering.
 While top quarks cannot be produced at the EIC, at least $c\bar{c}$ and $s\bar{s}$ pairs are copiously produced, and $b\bar{b}$ events can also be measured depending on kinematics.
 A related process is Ultraperipheral Collisions (UPC) \cite{Baltz:2007kq} where a heavy nucleus acts as a source of real photons.
 This mimics the photo-production limit of DIS, and can be studied already at the existing experimental facilities such as RHIC and the LHC.
 The spin density matrix of the $q\bar{q}$ pair from the lowest order process $\gamma^*+g \to q+\bar{q}$ has been recently calculated \cite{Qi:2025onf}.
 Remarkably, for the longitudinally polarized virtual photon $\gamma^*_L$, the produced $q\bar{q}$ pair is found to be always maximally entangled, and at the same time, the Bell-CHSH inequality is maximally violated.